SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 # What is an Associative Array?

-The whole of the JavaScript language is built on one central data structure - the associative array.
+The JavaScript language is built on one central data structure - the associative array.

-Associative arrays are basically objects in JavaScript where indexes are replaced by user defined keys.
+Associative arrays in JavaScript are objects in which, the indexes are replaced by user defined keys.

-They do not have a length property like normal array and cannot be iterated using normal for loop.
+They do not have a **length** property like normal array and cannot be iterated using normal for loop.

-Arrays are indexed by **string keys** and they hold a set of pairs **key** and **value**.
+Arrays are indexed by **string keys**.
+They consist of a **key** and a **value**.

 The **key** is a **string**.
 The **value** can be of **any** type.